Electrical-Projects/Energy-Efficient-Night-Light-with-Motion-and-Ambient-Light-Detection/README.md

 A series of resistors and filtering capacitors ensure noise immunity and stable operation even in fluctuating lighting or high-EMI environments.
 Bulk decoupling capacitors stabilize the 6 V nominal supply for reliable performance.

 Unlike microcontroller-based solutions, this analog approach offers instant startup, minimal standby current, and long-term reliability without software maintenance.
 Potential applications include indoor lighting control, battery-powered motion lamps, and outdoor security lights with dusk-to-dawn control.

+# Assembly & Modification
+All necessary PCB design files, schematics, and a complete Bill of Materials (BOM) are included.
+Users can order parts directly from the BOM and have the PCB fabricated using the provided Gerber files.
+The prototype was entirely hand-soldered, using a mix of wire solder for through-hole components and solder paste for select SMD parts in the PIR section.
+The board includes outputs for two LEDs, allowing for multiple lighting configurations.
+Since all PCB design files are provided, users are free to modify layouts, adjust footprints, or expand the design for their own applications.

+# Enclosure & Use Case
+An enclosure design is included, sized to house the PCB and powered by four AAA batteries.
+In the reference build, this enclosure was used for an indoor novelty night light, shaped like a cat ornament, where the LEDs served as the cat’s eyes